What the Economic Calendar Tracks

 How News Moves Price

-Here's the part most beginners get wrong: price doesn't move because of the number.
-Price moves because of the surprise, the gap between what the market expected and what actually happened.
+Price doesn't move because of the number.
+It moves because of the surprise: the gap between what the market expected and what actually happened.
+Consensus expectations are priced in before the release.
+The move comes from the delta.

 CPI year-over-year: 3.5%